Receptor-01/TPT-Sales-Map/README.md

 Start by first downloading your teachers pay teachers product sales report at the following destination: https://www.teacherspayteachers.com/My-Sales

+Apply the date range you want to map out.
+I think it's capped at 1 year maximum.

 ![alt text](select-date-range.png)

 Then download the full report: